yashdoshi247/End-to-End-Cricket-Analytics/README.md

 Player Analytics for each category can be found by following the sub-tabs in the Player Analytics tab.
 The final playing-11 can be chosen in the Final Playing-11 tab in the dashboard.

+The list of shortlisted players for the final playing-11 can also be found in the Final-11.xlsx file in the repository.